The Inheritance Nobody Talks About — Intentional LLC

 The Murdaugh name meant something in the South Carolina Lowcountry.
 For nearly a century it meant power, access, and legal dominance across Hampton County.
 Alex Murdaugh didn't inherit just money.
 He inherited an identity so fused with wealth and status that no independent self was ever required to form alongside it.

 This is the part that gets misunderstood.
 The easy narrative is that he was a good man corrupted by pressure, that the structure cracked and the darkness got in.
 That is too generous and too simple.
 The entitlement was always there.
 The drug addiction, the financial fraud, the belief that consequence was someone else's problem.
 These were not fractures in an otherwise sound structure.
 They were the structure itself.
-This was built across generations, reinforced daily by a family system that confused power with character and never required its heir to develop the latter.

 He didn't lose himself under pressure.
 He was never given the conditions to build a self in the first place.